moorepants/learn-multibody-dynamics/mass.rst

    The :external:py:func:`~sympy.plotting.plot.plot` function can make quick plots of single variate functions.
-Here we see that rotating the set of points around the ring will maximimize and minimize the radius of gyration and that our solution is a minima. :math:`m=r=1` was selected so we could plot only as a function of :math:`\theta`.
+Here we see that rotating the set of masses around the ring will maximize and minimize the radius of gyration and that our solution is a minima. :math:`m=r=1` was selected so we could plot only as a function of :math:`\theta`.